Skip to main content

 }

-@EventSubscribe(payloadKeyExpression = "my-integration.integration.*", eventType = ExchangeEvent.EventType.DOWN)
+@EventSubscribe(payloadKeyExpression = "my-integration.integration.add_device.*", eventType = ExchangeEvent.EventType.CALL_SERVICE)

 }